ggreer/the_silver_searcher/README.md

 # The Silver Searcher #

-My attempt to make something better than ack, which itself is better than grep.
+An attempt to make something better than ack, which itself is better than grep.

 ## Why use ag? ##

 * It searches through code about 3x-5x faster than ack.
 * It ignores files matched by patterns in your .gitignore and .hgignore.
-* The binary name is 33% shorter than ack!
+* If there are files in your source repo that you don't want to search, just add their patterns to a .agignore file. \*cough\* extern \*cough\*
 * It's written in C instead of perl, the lesser of two evils :)
-* If there are files in your source repo that you don't want to search, just add their patterns to a .agignore file. \*cough\* extern \*cough\*
+* The binary name is 33% shorter than ack!

 ## Installation ##